SuchismitaSahu1993/Color-Histogram-Manipulation-and-Denoising/README.md

 Two Histogram Manipulation methods:
 1. Bucket Filling Method
-2. Cumulative Frequency Distribution Method
+2. Cumulative Frequency Distribution Transfer Method

 Image Denoising is the process of removing noise from image.
 It is an important preprocessing step for further image analysis.
 Different types of noise that can corrupt image are Gaussian noise, uniform noise, impulse noise, etc. To deal with each of them we have different filters.
 In this project, I have implemented the following filters on grayscale as well as color images and observe the performance with each of them: